Vuzeta/Witcher_Clock/README.md

 Project Witcher Clock

-I used HTML5, CSS3 and JavaScript
+In the project I used HTML5, CSS3 and JavaScript

 Live: https://vuzeta.github.io/Witcher_Clock/